ramack/ActivityDiary/README.md

 This app is under development by Raphael Mack [@ramack](https://github.com/ramack).

 # Status
-It is not yet doing anything useful, but feel free to contribute code, ideas and issues on https://github.com/ramack/ActivityDiary
+Alpha-1 is out, which is far from being usable productively but you can get a first impression of the idea, feel free to contribute code, ideas and issues on https://github.com/ramack/ActivityDiary

 Stay tuned.